fp-cybrilla/fp-cybrilla.github.io/content/payments/Razorpay-SDK-options.md

   ```
 > Note: Please pass the 'retry' parameter as 'false' to avoid any payment related errors as FP does not support checkout retry mechanism at the moment.
 We are working on providing this functionality soon.

-4. FP uses [Third Party Verification(TPV)](https://razorpay.com/docs/payments/third-party-validation/) feature to restrict the Investor to only use the registered bank account for making purchases.
+e.
+FP uses [Third Party Verification(TPV)](https://razorpay.com/docs/payments/third-party-validation/) feature to restrict the Investor to only use the registered bank account for making purchases.
 FP passes these details to Razorpay when the [payment is created in FP](https://fintechprimitives.com/docs/api/#create-a-payment).So when the Razorpay order ID is passed to the SDK, bank selection and mode of payment (Netbanking/UPI) are restricted to the Investor by default.

-**Mandate SDK options:**
+####Mandate SDK options:

 Similar steps must be followed as outlined for payment above for Mandate authorisation page customisation using Razorpay SDK.
 Please refer to [Razorpay documentation for E-Mandate authorisation] (https://razorpay.com/docs/api/payments/recurring-payments/emandate/create-authorization-transaction)

-1. In order to create the authorisation transaction, first create a mandate in FP by using [Create mandate API](https://fintechprimitives.com/docs/api/#create-a-mandate-enach)
+a.
+In order to create the authorisation transaction, first create a mandate in FP by using [Create mandate API](https://fintechprimitives.com/docs/api/#create-a-mandate-enach)
-2. Once the mandate is created for an investor, create the authorisation transaction for the mandate generated in step 1 using [Authorise Mandate API](https://fintechprimitives.com/docs/api/#authorize-a-mandate-enach) by passing the mandate ID.
+b.
+Once the mandate is created for an investor, create the authorisation transaction for the mandate generated in step 1 using [Authorise Mandate API](https://fintechprimitives.com/docs/api/#authorize-a-mandate-enach) by passing the mandate ID.
 Please see the request/response below:

   Mandate auth Request:
   ```